DuoNebulaVoyager/devin.cursorrules/README.md

-.# Transform your $20 Cursor into a Devin-like AI Assistant

 repository gives you everything needed to supercharge your Cursor or Windsurf IDE with **advanced** agentic AI capabilities—similar to the $500/month Devin—but at a fraction of the cost.
 In under a minute, you’ll gain:

 * Automated planning and self-evolution, so your AI “thinks before it acts” and learns from mistakes